 A seminar to assist students in synthesizing learning related to the roles and practices of professional nurses, exploring the health care system and the legal-ethical, sociopolitical, cultural, and professional issues influencing contemporary nursing.
+A research project is completed and presented from a proposal developed in NURS 4431.

-Prerequisites: All Junior-Level Nursing & Senior Fall Courses Corequisites: NURS 4450, NURS 4460
+Prerequisites: All Junior-Level Nursing & Senior Fall Courses